docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if the layer is a guide layer.
+`true` if the layer is a guide layer.

 #### Type